dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5 Dimensions

 same dimensions, but not whether they have comparable values.
 If they do not, then the estimate for 𝑌 needs a dimensionless prefactor, which might be far from 1.
-Therefore, before we estimate 𝑌, let's confirm the estimate by using a second method, an analogy—a form of abstraction that we learned in Section 2.4.
+Therefore, before we estimate 𝑌, let's confirm the estimate by using a second method, an analogy — a form of abstraction that we learned in Section 2.4.

 The analogy, with which we also began this discussion of stiffness, is between a spring constant (𝑘) and a Young's modulus (𝑌).
 There are three physical quantities in the analogy.